markt-de/puppet-galera/REFERENCE.md

 When set to 0, clustercheck will return a "503 Service Unavailable" if the node is in the read_only state, as defined by the `read_only` MySQL/MariaDB variable.
 Values other than 0 have no effect.
-Valid options: an integer.
 Default: `-1`

 ##### `status_check`

 Data type: `Boolean`

 Specifies wether to configure a user and script that will check the status of the galera cluster.
-Valid options: `true` and `false`.
 Default: `true`

 ##### `status_host`

 Data type: `String`

 Specifies the cluster to add the cluster check user to.
-Valid options: a string.
 Default: `localhost`

 ##### `status_log_on_failure`

 Data type: `Optional[String]`

 Specifies which fields xinetd will log on failure.
-Valid options: a string.
 Default: `undef`

 Default value: `undef`